-Why does St. Jude isolate patients?
+Why does St. Jude limit contact between patients?

-Are there different types of isolation?
+Are there different types of isolation precautions?

-If your child is in droplet-airborne isolation
+If your child is on restrictive droplet or airborne isolation precautions

 In St. Jude housing, Target House has 4 outside rooms.
 Tri Delta Place also has 4 outside rooms.
 If an outside room is not available, you and your child will stay in a room or suite at Tri Delta Place or an apartment at Target House.

-If your child is in contact isolation
+If your child is on restrictive contact isolation precautions

-If you are currently in an apartment at Ronald McDonald House, you will stay there if your child is in contact isolation.
+If you are currently in an apartment at Ronald McDonald House, you will stay there if your child is on restrictive contact isolation precautions.
 If you are in a room, not an apartment, you will move to Tri Delta Place or Target House if possible.
 The rooms at Ronald McDonald House share a kitchen.
 If you use the shared kitchen after spending time in your child’s room, you could spread infection to other patients and families on the kitchen surfaces.
 This could happen even if you wash your hands and try to stay as clean as possible.
 The St. Jude staff members want to keep all patients safe from infection.

 How else can I lower the risk of spreading infections?

-If you or other family members have cold or flu symptoms such as a fever, coughing, sneezing, runny nose, or sore throat, do not visit the common areas in St. Jude housing.
+If you or other family members have cold or flu symptoms, such as a fever, coughing, sneezing, runny nose, or sore throat, do not visit the common areas in St. Jude housing.
 Wear a face mask when you walk through the hospital.
 You can ask for a face mask at your child’s clinic or the front desk of your St. Jude housing.